 Peripheral artery disease of the legs - self-carePeripheral vascular disease - self-care; Intermittent claudication - self-care

-Peripheral artery disease is a narrowing of the blood vessels that bring blood to the legs and feet.
+Peripheral artery disease (PAD) is a narrowing of the blood vessels that bring blood to the legs and feet.
 It can occur when cholesterol and other fatty material (plaque) build-up on the walls of your arteries.

 Walking Improves Blood Flow

 A regular walking program will improve blood flow as new, small blood vessels form.
 The walking program is mainly as follows: